emory-canyoneers/canyon/README.md

 ### Frontend
 **Groups.js**
-Components that holds all groups the user is in
+- Component that holds all groups the user is in

 *OnClick*
   - Data is fetched